vendia/examples/onboarding-journeys/uni-creation/README.md

 ![create-uni-3b-3](./img/create-uni-3b-3.png)

 9. You'll get a pop up to set your attribute.
-For simplicity of this guide, we chose a number as our data type. click `Save` once ready.
+For simplicity of this guide, we chose a number as our data type.
+Then click `Save`.

 ![create-uni-3b-4](./img/create-uni-3b-4.png)

-10. you should see your attributed added.
+10. You should see your attributed added.
 Add any other attributes you'd like to test out different options.
-Once ready, click `Next`.
+Then click `Next`.

 ![create-uni-3b-4](./img/create-uni-3b-5.png)

-11. You'll have a choice whether or not invite your partner at the creation of the Uni.
-For a quick start guide, that's not needed.
+11. You can invite partners at any time.
+For this guide, we are skipping this step.
 Click `Finish`.

 ![create-uni-4](./img/create-uni-4.png)